 Affordable veterinary care for those in need in Northern Nevada

-The clinic will provide affordable spay/neuter and other services that a traditional veterinary clinic would – surgery, dental work, x-rays, diagnostics, and treatment – but it will target those who are unable to afford veterinary care otherwise.
+The clinic provides affordable spay/neuter and other services that a traditional veterinary clinic would – surgery, dental work, x-rays, diagnostics, and treatment – but it targets those who are unable to afford veterinary care otherwise.

-The clinic will also provide spay/neuter surgeries for nonprofit rescue groups, increasing the health and adoptability of homeless animals and community cats, including those located in nearby rural counties that have limited veterinary access.
+The clinic also provides spay/neuter surgeries for nonprofit rescue groups, increasing the health and adoptability of homeless animals and community cats, including those located in nearby rural counties that have limited veterinary access.

-For a full rundown of the Options plan, click the red button below for a shareable PDF.
+For a full rundown of Options services, including prices, click the blue button below to go to our Services page.

 Community cats or feral cats are most effectively and humanely managed through a Trap/Neuter/Return program.
 To learn more about Trap/Neuter/Return, visit Alley Cat Allies.

-Options Veterinary Care will provide low-cost spay/neuter surgeries and vaccinations for community cats across Northern Nevada.
-This program will be funded by grants and donations from the public.
+Options Veterinary Care provides low-cost spay/neuter surgeries and vaccinations for community cats across Northern Nevada.
+This program is funded by grants and donations from the public.